 The article continues, recording that after dinner, ‘they all went to [a] play, with their aprons etc., the private brothers sat in the pit, but the Grand Master, Deputy Grand Master and Grand Wardens, in the government’s box.’
 The report is written in a style that implies that the Grand Lodge of Ireland had been in existence for some time, albeit that the opposite was probably correct.
 And although modelled on the Grand Lodge of England, there were points of difference, notably the election of the Grand Officers by the members of Irish Grand Lodge as a whole rather than their appointment by the Grand Master.

 There are no further references to the Grand Lodge of Ireland and few others regarding Irish Freemasonry until March 1731, when the Dublin Weekly Journal published a report of a Lodge meeting held on 6 March.
 This also took place at the Yellow Lyon Tavern in Warborough Street.
 The Journal recorded that Earl Rosse, Grand Master, the Hon William Ponsonby, worshipful master, and his two wardens, William Cooper and Rowly Hill, were present.
-Others attendees included Lord Kingston, the past Grand Master of the Grand Lodge of England; the Earl of Drogheda; Lord Southwell; and Thomas Griffith, the Grand Secretary.
+Other attendees included Lord Kingston, the past Grand Master of the Grand Lodge of England; the Earl of Drogheda; Lord Southwell; and Thomas Griffith, the Grand Secretary.
 The Journal noted that ‘upon proper application, the Rt Hon. the Lord Tyrone, the Rt Hon. the Lord Netterville, the Hon.
 Tho.
 Bligh, Esq.; and the Hon.
 Henry Southwell, Esq.; were in due form, admitted members of that Ancient and Right Worshipful Society’.

 The number of Irish press reports on English Freemasonry and its various charitable activities and feasts etc., suggests that the subject remained of interest, as does the publication in 1730 of John Pennell’s Irish version of the 1723 Constitutions.
-Pennell, afterwards Grand Secretary of the Grand Lodge of Ireland, had advertised in Faulkner’s Dublin Chronicle for a minimum of two hundred subscribers and achieved this goal without difficulty.
+Pennell, afterwards Grand Secretary of the Grand Lodge of Ireland, had advertised in George Faulkner’s Dublin Journal for a minimum of two hundred subscribers and achieved this goal without difficulty.
 His work contains a small number of differences in Masonic ritual when compared to the form practiced in London and may have reflected the then current practice in Ireland.
 The variations include the form of prayer at initiation and the role of deacons, who would have been the stewards of the lodge in England.
 Over time these and other relatively minor discrepancies would come to be treated as more substantive.